On a construction of some homology $d$-manifolds: Introduction

-Suppose that the result is true for the normal pseudomanifols of dimension upto $d$.
-Let $\D$ be a normal $(d+1)$-pseudomanifold with $g_2\leq 2$.
-Then any vertex link is a normal $d$-pseudomanifold and further $g_2(\lk v)\leq g_2(\D)\leq 2$.
-By the induction hypothesis $\lk v$ is a triangulated sphere, for each vertex $v\in\D$.
-Therefore $\D$ is a triangulated $(d+1)$-manifold with $g_2\leq 2$.
-Again in \cite{Zheng}, Zheng proved that all the homology $(d+1)$-manifold with $g_2\leq 2$ are triangulated spheres, hence $\D$ is a triangulated $(d+1)$-sphere. \end{proof} In this article we have given a combinatorial characterization of homology $d$-manifold with $g_2=3$.
-We have started with prime normal $d$-pseudomanifold with $g_2=3$ and proved that if all the vertex links are prime then it is the join of three standard spheres, obtained by repeated one-vertex suspension on the 6-vertex triangulation of $\mathbb{RP}^2$ or the $(d+4)$-vertex cyclic combinatorial sphere $C^{d}_{d+4}$, for some odd $d$, or obtained from a triangulated $d$-sphere with $g_2\leq 2$ by the retriangulation operations like edge expansion, bistellar 1-move, edge contraction and generalized bistellar one move etc. In \cite{Zheng}, Zheng asked whether $\mathbb{RP}^2\star\mathbb{S}^{d-4}$ is the only non-sphere pseudomanifold with $g_2=3$.
-Our arguments gives an affirmative answer of this question when the normal pseudomanifold is prime with prime vertex link.
-Further, in dimension $3$, our results together with the classification given in \cite{BasakSwartz} provides the complete combinatorial characterization of all normal $3$-pseudomanifold with $g_2=3$.
-Moreover, several classification results on normal $3$-pseudomanifolds can be found in the recent articles \cite{BG, BGS1, BGS2}.
+In this article, we establish that every homology $d$-manifold with $g_2=3$ is a triangulated sphere.
+Additionally, we provide a combinatorial description of these triangulations.
+We initiated the process by considering a prime normal $d$-pseudomanifold with $g_2=3$ and proved that if all the vertex links are prime, then it can be expressed in one of the following ways: as the join of three standard spheres, generated by iteratively one-vertex suspension on a 6-vertex or 7-vertex triangulation of $\mathbb{RP}^2$, or constructed from a $(d+4)$-vertex cyclic combinatorial sphere $C^{d}_{d+4}$ for certain odd values of $d$, or can be derived from triangulated $d$-spheres having $g_2\leq 2$ through various retriangulation operations, including edge expansion, bistellar 1-move, edge contraction, and generalized bistellar 1-move.

-The article is organized in few sections.
-In section 2 we recall some basic definitions and useful structural tools.
-Section 3 consists of all the results in dimension 3.
-In Section 4 and 5 we have given the characterization of 4 and higher dimensional complexes respectively.
+In a related work by Zheng \cite{Zheng}, the question was posed whether $\mathbb{RP}^2\star\mathbb{S}^{d-3}$ is the only non-sphere normal $d$-pseudomanifold with $g_2=3$.
+Our findings affirmatively address this question when the normal pseudomanifold is prime and has exclusively prime vertex links.
+Below is the main theorem of interest.